microjoint/puppet-acpid/README.md

 ##Module Description

-The acpid module handles running acpid across a range of operating systems and distributions.
-Where possible we use the upstream acpid templates so that the results closely match what you'd get if you modified the package default conf files.
+The acpid module handles running acpid mainly on Arch Linux.
+Were possible I have added other distributions where known.

 ##Setup